 Instantly recognizable landmarks create a cinematic backdrop for exploring the streets of San Francisco.
 With astoundingly creative and gastronomical clout, the city holds limitless possibilities.
-In one minute you can find yourself marveling at a masterpiece by Frida Kahlo at SFMOMA, and in the other, you can be feasting on dim sums in Chinatown.
+In one minute, you can find yourself marveling at a masterpiece by Frida Kahlo at SFMOMA; in the other, you can be feasting on dim sums in Chinatown.

 A land of well-educated palates, boundless culture, and staggering sights, San Francisco has something for all.

-This comprehensive San Francisco travel guide will give you all the information you need to plan a one-of-a-kind trip to Golden Gate City.
-Read on to discover the top attractions in the city, the bucket list experiences you can’t miss, and more!
+This comprehensive San Francisco travel guide will give you all the information you need to plan a unique trip to Golden Gate City.
+Read on to discover the top attractions in the city, tips for visiting, the bucket list experiences you can’t miss, and more!

 San Francisco Travel Guide: Useful Information